n2ygk/sdrtrunk-wiki/Channels.md

 ---
 Channels are configurations that you create for each radio frequency channel that you want to monitor.
-The channel configuration contains the basic information needed to tune to a radio channel frequency, attach one ore more protocol-specific decoders, specify an alias list, and setup logging and recording options.
+The channel configuration contains the basic information needed to tune to a radio channel frequency, attach one or more protocol-specific decoders, specify an alias list, and setup logging and recording options.

-You can create channel configurations for all radio channels that you might want to monitor.
+**TIP:** Create channel configurations for all radio channels that you might want to monitor.
 Click the **Enable** button in the channel configuration editor to start a channel decoding.
-If you shut down the application and restart it later, all of the channels that were enabled will automatically start again.
+If you shut down the application and restart it later, any channels that were enabled will automatically start again.

 ![Figure 1: Channels Table - Name/Alias Editor](images/ChannelsNameEditor.png)
 **Figure 1:** Channels Table - Name/Alias Editor